 - First and foremost are the proposed "islands" resulting from the material removed from the bay to facilitate the increased width and depth.
 We would like to invoke "NIMBY" (Not In My Back Yard).
 The details of these "islands" are not yet known to us.
 For instance, how close to the shoreline would they be constructed?
 How high above the bay's surface would they protrude?
 Finally, how large would they be? - We strongly believe that it would be better not to spoil the beauty of the inhabited coastal communities.
-Rather, we suggest that the and the second states of the second states and dredged material be deposited on the far side (and uninhabited) portion of the Matagorda Ship Channel.
+Rather, we suggest that the dredged material be deposited on the far side (and uninhabited) portion of the Matagorda Ship Channel.
 Speaking for many here on Alamo Beach, we voiced these very same concerns during the 2009 meeting in which this expansion and the dredged materials were discussed.